 For additional information on Abacha, you can read:

 4. Mobutu Sese Seko (Zaire)

-Lived: October 14, 1930 – September 7, 1997
+Lived: October 14, 1930–September 7, 1997

 During the time Mobutu was president, he looted his country’s wealth, allegedly amassing a $4 billion fortune.
-He considered the country’s vast wealth in diamonds, timber, copper, cobalt and other natural resources to be his own.
+He considered the country’s vast wealth in diamonds, timber, copper, cobalt, and other natural resources to be his own.
 He felt the country owed him the riches he pilfered because of his position of president.

-As all other corrupt world leaders, he institutionalized corruption as a means of creating an efficient kleptocracy, but also to stave off potential challengers to his presidency.
-It is estimated the level and depth of corruption in his administration was so immense, that for every dollar he extracted from the nation’s wealth, nine dollars would be dispersed among family members and cronies.
+As with all other corrupt world leaders, he institutionalized corruption as a means of creating an efficient kleptocracy, but also to stave off potential challengers to his presidency.
+It is estimated the level and depth of corruption in his administration was so immense that for every dollar he extracted from the nation’s wealth, nine dollars would be dispersed among family members and cronies.
 This degree of theft eventually led to the nation’s economic collapse in 1996.

 For more information on Mobutu's corruption, please read the following:

 - Mobutu leaves legacy of corruption and chaos